Overview

 Research directions

-Few secreted factors, mainly proteins, have been characterized in human prostate cancer, but their relevance to tumor progression and response to specific treatments is not yet well understood.
-Our major interest lies in taking advantage of different in vitro and in vivo genetically engineered models of human prostate cancer to explore the roles of secreted molecules in prostate cancer pathogenesis, metastatic progression, and response to current standard-of-care therapies. -
+Few secreted factors, mainly proteins, have been characterized in human prostate cancer, but their relevance to tumor onset, progression and response to specific treatments is not yet well understood.
+Our major interest lies in taking advantage of prostate organoids and cell lines to explore the roles of secreted molecules in prostate tissue homeostasis and cancer pathogenesis.

 Awards